lsst-dm/dmtn-308/index.rst

 Development and maintenance costs in terms of personnel time are not specifically quantified but could vary significantly depending on the platform chosen and may be non-negligible.
 Hardware purchase costs are considered and discussed for on-premises deployments, but specific dollar amounts are not provided.
 For on-premises deployment, it is assumed that cooling, power, and networking are already covered by existing infrastructure and budget.
-Cloud deployments will include some discussion of service billing, but specific dollar amounts also not provided.
+Cloud deployments will include some discussion of billing from operating costs, but specific dollar amounts are also not provided.
 An attempt will be made to characterize the relative costs of each platform rather than provide specific dollar amounts.

 Cost Predictability
 -------------------

-As a general rule, cloud deployments are less predictable in terms of operating costs than on-premises ones.
+As a general rule, cloud deployments are less predictable in terms of operating costs than for on-premises.
 The cost of running a database on the cloud can vary depending on the amount of data stored, the number of queries run, and the amount of data transferred.
 On-premises deployments would likely incur fixed costs that could be calculated accurately in-advance, e.g., hardware purchases.
 It is assumed that the operating costs of running the database on-premises at the USDF would be covered by existing infrastructure and budget.